sghaskell/integrations/collectd-java/README.md

 ### INSTALLATION

+1. Install the plugin:

-1. On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:
+    * On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:
         ```
         yum install collectd-java
         ```

     * On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).